Researching your application

 If your official transcript is not in English, you must submit both:

 a translation of the transcript into English, visibly certified by either a professional translator, the issuing body of the original transcript or an authorised notary.

 Transcripts for students with a break in their higher education

-You should start by contacting your previous institution to request your transcript – some institutions will be able to produce this even if a long period of time has passed since you attended.
+You should start by contacting your previous institution to request your transcript, as some institutions will be able to produce this even if a long period of time has passed since you attended.

-If your institution cannot produce a detailed transcript due to the time lapsed, you must request that the institution send written confirmation of this to us, or upload this written confirmation to your own application, in lieu of a transcript.
-This confirmation should include any details about your study that the institution can confirm (eg matriculation year, degree title, final grade).
+If your institution cannot produce a detailed transcript due to the time lapsed, you must request that the institution send written confirmation of this to us, or upload this written confirmation to your own application, instead of your transcript.
+This confirmation should include any details about your study that the institution can confirm, eg matriculation year, degree title and/or final grade.

 Transcripts for Oxford students

 Current and former students are not exempted from the requirement for an official transcript.
 There is guidance available via the Student Gateway for Oxford students on how to obtain an academic transcript.

 Written work is a piece of academic writing, usually an essay.
 Please note that your research proposal/statement cannot be counted as a piece of written work.

 Submitting one longer piece of work instead of two shorter pieces